ksafranski/tetra/README.md

 }
 ```

-The key is the username/login, the password is an SHA encrypted password string,
+The key is the username/login, the password is a string (encrypted by the server),
 type can be either `0` (administrative) or `1` (standard), and the `data` property
 is a schema-less object for storing any additional user information required.